stephentong5/cse15l-lab-reports/lab2.md

 ![Image](fixedarray.png)

 This is the fixed code.
-To fix the bug you have to swap arr and newArray in the for-loop.
-This fixes the bug because before it was adding the elements of newArray into arr.
-This doesn't work because the elements of newArray are null since it was just created.
-You have to add the elements of arr into newArray so you accurately make a reversed copy.
+To fix the bug you have to swap `arr` and `newArray` in the for-loop.
+This fixes the bug because before it was adding the elements of `newArray` into `arr`.
+This doesn't work because the elements of `newArray` are `null` since it was just created.
+You have to add the elements of `arr` into `newArray` so you accurately make a reversed copy.

 ## Part 3